NFPA/LocationTools/README.md

 ## Geocoding and Reverse Geocoding Tool

-Open project in IntelliJ Idea (Do not import)
+You can open the master branch in IntelliJ Idea (Do not import)

-### Driver.java
+### Documentation

-Specify if you want to Index or Geocode
+For complete documentation please check out https://nfpa.github.io/LocationTools